 Helium is the second most common element in the universe.
-However, on planet earth it is quite rare.
-More so, it is the only non-renewable resource that the planet has.
-This means that humans have to be very considerate when using helium.
-In fact, it takes many millennia (thousands of years) for the earth to produce the element once again.
+However, on Earth, it is rare.
+It is the only non-renewable resource that the planet has.
+Therefore, humans have to be very considerate when using helium.
+In fact, it takes many millennia (thousands of years) for the Earth to produce the element again.

-Today, helium is the well-known component of decorative balloons.
-Although the usage of it in weather balloons (used in research) and airships is increasingly common.
-It is also a gas that is used in relation to space journeys.
+Today, helium is a well-known component of decorative balloons.
+Although the use of it in weather balloons (used in research) and airships is increasingly common.
+More so, it gets used for space journeys.
 For example, it was used in the Apollo program that put the first human on the moon.

 What is helium?

-As mentioned above, helium is the second most common element in the universe (about 25 %).
-It comes after hydrogen that is the most usual (over 90 %) substance.
-However, on planet earth, helium accounts for only 0.0005 % of the atmosphere.
-This makes it a rare resource.
-More so it takes thousands of years for the earth to produce it.
-Which is a reason to use it very carefully.
+As mentioned above, it is the second most common element in the universe (about 25 %).
+It comes after hydrogen, which is the most usual (over 90 %) substance.
+However, on planet Earth, helium accounts for only 0.0005 % of the atmosphere, which makes it a rare resource.
+It takes thousands of years for the Earth to produce it.

 So what is it?
-The earth produces helium deep underground.
+The Earth produces it deep underground.
 It is the product of a natural radioactivity process with other elements (for example uranium).
-After the process, that takes thousands of years, the element seeps through the surface of the earth (or more specifically the earths crust).
-Then, it gets trapped in pockets of natural gas.
-This is also how it can finally be extracted for human use.
-In fact, it is common that it is a by-product from the extraction of natural gas.
+After the process, which takes thousands of years, the element seeps through the surface of the Earth (or, more specifically, the Earth’s crust).
+Then, it gets trapped in pockets of natural gas, which is how humans can extract it.
+It is a common by-product of the extraction of natural gas.

-Furthermore, helium is a very lightweight substance.
-This – in combination with the fact that it does not mix with other elements – makes it a gas that can escape the earth very easily.
-In other words, it physically disappears from the earth and its atmosphere.
-Meaning it goes straight out into space.
-Therefore, the resource does not turn into pollution.
-This also implies that it cannot be recycled.
-One can then also state that helium has no negative environmental effects.
+Furthermore, helium is a lightweight substance that does not mix with other elements.
+Therefore, it can easily escape the Earth.
+In other words, it physically disappears from the Earth and goes straight into space.
+These qualities make it impossible to recycle it.
+More so, the element does not contribute to any pollution.
+In fact, it has no negative environmental effects.

-A huge deposit of helium was found in the US, in natural gas fields.
-Since then, it has also been found in Algeria and Qatar.
-Although, the resource remains very scare.
-This is one of the reasons of why the US is leading in helium supply.
-In fact the country controlled the worlds helium supply after the second world war.
+The United States has a massive deposit of helium in natural gas fields.
+The element got discovered in Algeria and Qatar also.
+Although, the resource remains very scarce.
+This is one of the reasons why the US is leading in helium supply.
+In fact, the country controlled the world’s supply of the element after the second world war.
 Something that led to the US military experimenting with the substance.
-For example by making airships, gigantic crafts that fly on helium.
+For example, by making airships, gigantic crafts that fly on helium.

 Today, helium is found in decorative balloons.
-It is the substance that make it possible for balloons to stay in the air instead of falling to the ground.
-But it is also used in high-tech processes in a liquid form.
-For instance in really advanced quantum computers.
-More so, it is used while making many conventional electronics.
-As mentioned, it is also used in space travel.
-More specifically in rockets.
+It makes it possible for balloons to stay in the air instead of falling to the ground.
+It also gets used in high-tech processes (such as advanced quantum computers) and to make conventional electronics.
+As mentioned, helium gets used in space travel as well.
+More specifically, in rockets.

 Environmentally friendly airships

 Researchers say that helium can be a part of commercial airships in a green future.
 They are for example called “hybrid air vehicles” (HAV).
-If things go as the developers have planned, HAVs aircrafts will be transporting people in 2025.
+If things go as the developers have planned, HAVs aircraft will be transporting people in 2025.
 This a huge for the environmental movement, as it enables air travel with very low emissions.
-Therefore, it is possible that the near future offers commercial HAV flights in Europe.
+Therefore, there may be commercial HAV flights in Europe in the future.
 Although, the non-renewable aspect of helium remains a crucial issue.